-Further Mathematics, as its name implies, goes beyond the requirements of the Mathematics A-level, both in depth and breadth and is only suitable for students who have shown a real flair and enthusiasm for Mathematics at both GCSE and Further Mathematics GCSE levels.
+Further Mathematics, as its name implies, goes beyond the requirements of the Edexcel A-level, both in depth and breadth and is only suitable for students who have shown a real aptitude and enthusiasm for Mathematics at both GCSE and Further Mathematics GCSE levels.
 It is only offered alongside Mathematics and is therefore taken as a fourth A-level.
+Pupils have three teachers (instead of two) for Mathematics and Further Mathematics, meaning content is covered at a significantly faster rate.
+The entire A-Level Mathematics course is completed - by around Easter in Lower Sixth - before Further Mathematics content begins.
 Those considering highly mathematical courses at Oxford, Cambridge or other top universities would benefit from studying Further Mathematics.

-There are three areas studied as part of the A-level course:
+There are three modules studied as part of the A-level course:

-- Core Mathematics (half of the course) - Decision Mathematics (one-quarter of the course) - Further Mechanics (one-quarter of the course)
+- · Core Pure (half of the course)

+- Further Mechanics (one-quarter of the course)

+- Decision (one-quarter of the course)

 A-level Further Mathematics is assessed through four 90-minute papers at the end of Sixth Form.
-Papers 1 and 2 consist of content from Core Mathematics.
-Paper 3 consists of content from Decision Mathematics, and Paper 4 consists of content from Further Mechanics.
+Papers 1 and 2 consist of content from Core Pure, Paper 3 consists of content from Further Mechanics, and Paper 4 consists of content from Decision.

-Modern Languages (MFL)
+Modern Languages